 Use immediately or pour into a storage container.
 Spread the remaining 1 teaspoon of butter over the surface of the hot sauce to keep a skin from forming.

-Cool the sauce for 10 to 15 minutes before refrigerating or freezing, covered with a lid.
+Cool the sauce for 10 to 15 minutes before storing.
+Refrigerate, tightly covered, up to 5 days, or freeze up to 3 months.